 European Union projects

-Applying funds from the Seventh, Sixth, and Fifth Framework Programme of the European Union, the institution started a number of projects, listed below.
+Applying funds from the Seventh, Sixth, and Fifth Framework Programme of the European Union, the Open University of the Netherlands started a number of projects, listed below.

 LTfLL - Language Technology for Lifelong Learning (LTfLL)

 This project will provide (semi-)automatic services for feedback that require no or very limited tutor-based support and are able to analyse interactions between students and textual output.
 A knowledge sharing infrastructure (combining domain ontologies and social tagging) will allow for comparing and exchanging of individual knowledge, leading to new common knowledge.
 The project will make extensive use of language technologies to situate the learners in their domain.
 Read more about the project.

 Coördination: Peter van Rosmalen, Welten Institute, Open University of the Netherlands

 Grapple - Generic Responsive Adaptive Personalized Learning Environment

 This project aims at delivering a technology-enhanced learning environment for life-long learning, able to automatically adapt to personal preferences, prior knowledge, skills and competences, learning goals and the personal or social context in which the learning takes place.
 Read more about the project.

 Contact: Milos Kravcik, Welten Institute, Open University of the Netherlands

 IdSPACE - Tooling of and Training for Collaborative, Distributed Product Innovation

 The idSPACE platform will improve collaborative creative learning processes and innovation by providing teams with tools for articulating, communicating and processing new ideas in product design.
 Read more about the project.